Year End Revenue Recognition and Accrued Rebates

 Let's Talk About Accrued Rebates

-What is a rebate accrual?
+What is a Rebate Accrual?

 With rebate deals, it is common to earn rebates at a different rate to which you receive them.
 The rebate accrual is the amount of rebate that has been earnt, but not yet received (or for customer rebates, the amount that is owed but not yet paid).